What does furlough mean for apprentices?

 What does furlough mean?

 Furlough leave is a new form of absence introduced by the Government as part of its Coronavirus Job Retention Scheme.
-It's available to all UK businesses for all staff Do you including apprentices.
+It's available to all UK businesses for all staff, including apprentices.

 Under the scheme, furloughed employees are still employed and are still on the employer’s payroll, but the Government pays 80% of their wages.
 Furloughed employees can’t perform work duties and are considered absent from work.